How the Heart Works

 Healthy valves open and close in exact coordination with the pumping action of your heart's atria and ventricles.
 Each valve has a set of flaps called leaflets or cusps that seal or open the valve.
 This allows blood to pass through the chambers and into your arteries without backing up or flowing backward.

-Heart Contraction and Blood Flow
+Heart Contraction and Blood Flow - How the Heart Works

 Almost everyone has heard the real or recorded sound of a heartbeat.
 When your heart beats, it makes a "lub-DUB" sound.
 Between the time you hear "lub" and "DUB," blood is pumped through your heart and circulatory system.